s-victor/TinyPedal/docs/customization.md

     show_at_startup
 Show main window at startup, otherwise hides to tray icon.

+    check_for_updates_on_startup
+Enable automatically checking for updates on startup, and display notification message in main window.
+This option is enabled by default.

+Click on the notification message will bring up a menu, where user can click `View Updates On GitHub` to open `Latest Releases` page in web browser, or `Dismiss` the message.

+Note, this option is checked only once per startup, and notification message will only be displayed if new updates is available.
+This option only checks for new updates info, it does not provide updates downloading or installing feature.

+User can also manually check for updates any time by accessing `Check for Updates` option from `Help` menu in main window.

     minimize_to_tray
 Minimize to tray when user clicks `X` close button.